ElderByte-/delivery-service-api/README.md

-# Delivery Service API
+# DEXIS - Delivery Exchange Interface Specification

-This is a draft api between the transport system  and external delivery services.
+DEXIS is a specification defining a simple API which can be used between a customer and hauler firm to exchange data about delivery orders.

 The api describes: